Antares28/Beijing-Weather-Prediction/README.md

 # Beijing Weather Prediction
+Project group: 12
+group member: WEI Jian, LI Xinyang
 ## Summary

 ## The dataset

 - Data Crawler: Use `AirQuality_Crawler.py` and `Weather_Crawler.py` to get Beijing's weather and air quality data.
 They are saved in `DataCrawler` folder.
 - Data: 'Beijing Weather Crawler.xlsx' and 'Beijing Air Quality Crawler.xlsx' are collected using the data crawler.
-We merge two parts of the data named as 'Beijing_Weather.csv'.
+We merge two parts of the data named 'Beijing_Weather.csv'.
 All data are in `data` folder.
--
 ## Our method

 ## Our results